 For this example, we are using the List Pages endpoint, which retrieves a collection of pages.
 This it the API URL and endpoint we are using for this example:

-If you use this same URL, or a similar URL, don’t forget to replace <your_domain> with your own domain.
-Do not include the brackets (< >) in your final URL.
+If you use this same URL, or a similar URL, don’t forget to replace your_domain with your own domain.

-Headers: In this tutorial, we pulled in public WordPress data, with endpoints that don’t require authentication.
-So we left the Headers section blank in this tutorial.
+Headers: In this example tutorial, we pulled in public WordPress data, with endpoints that don’t require authentication.
+So we left the Headers section blank in this example.
 To learn how to make an authenticated request, check Step 3.

 Here’s what our request looks like when entered into Apipheny.